freezernick/ue-gjapi-core/README.md

 These examples will show you, how to get started using the plugin.
 For more in-depth examples, explore the documentation.

+### Introduction to Subsystems

+The plugin implements a custom subsystem.
+You can find more information about subsystems [here](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/Subsystems/).

 ### Blueprints

 Before you can call any other node of the plugin, you have to call the "Initialize"-node.
 There you can set your game's id and private key.